itsrobbie/app-PublicToDo/README.md

 The plan is,
   a) create a simple client-server application to understand the basic sockets in python
-    -This is done, see PublicToDo.App.Server and .Client
+    (This is done, see PublicToDo.App.Server and .Client)
   b) create a public to do list, where anyone in the world can add to it.

 How will i go about creating the public to do list?